-Most water heater leaks are caused by plumbing connections, parts,
+Most leaking hot water heater problems are caused by plumbing connections, parts, or valves leaking.

 Their should be a water shut off valve just above your water heater on the cold water line ( see pic.).

-Do not shut the water of until after you find the leak, unless of course you house is flooding.
+If you are looking for a small leak do not shut the water of until after you find the leak.

 Check for water water leaking at the top of the tank where water enters and leaves the tank.